Draupadi: Draupadi as a goddess

-The Draupadi Amman is a regional Hindu deity primarily worshipped by the Palli community as goddess of sex-positivism and was the primary inspiration for the community's widespread practice of polyandry and prostitution,which they later abandoned due to shaming from wider Tamil community, in medieval period.
-The rituals are quite unique and aren't very peculiar of wider Tamil community.
+The Draupadi Amman is a regional Hindu deity primarily worshipped by the Palli community as goddess of sex-positivism and was the primary inspiration for the community's widespread practice of polyandry and prostitution, which they later abandoned due to shaming from wider Tamil community, in medieval period.

+The rituals are quite unique and aren't typical of the wider Tamil community.
 This tradition is widespread, with over 400 temples dedicated to Draupadi in South Indian states such as Andhra Pradesh, Tamil Nadu, and Karnataka, as well as in countries with a large Tamil population like Sri Lanka, Singapore, Malaysia, Mauritius, Réunion, and South Africa.
 Notably, fire walking or Thimithi is a prominent ritual performed at these temples.
 Additionally, Draupadi is worshipped as an incarnation of Adishakti and Parvati during the Bengaluru Pete's Bangalore Karaga festival, a nine-day event.
 Communities including the Pillais, Vanniyars, Mudaliyars, Konars, Gounders of Tamil Nadu, and the Tigala community of Karnataka also consider Draupadi Amman as their household deity (kuladevi).

 These communities hold annual festivals and processions, with some lasting up to three weeks, such as the one in Durgasamudram, Tirupati.
 The Sri Dharmarayaswamy-Draupadi temple in Thigarapete, Bengaluru, is another significant site of worship.